dewodt/Algeo02-22011/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 To use this project, you can read [How To Use](http://localhost:3000/how-to-use).

-**NOTE: This project must be run on localhost for better experience because free hosting service such as Vercel limits 4.5 MB payload for serverless functions.**

 ## Usage